Azareal/Gosora/README.md

 Go 1.10 or newer - You will need to install this.
 Pick the .msi, if you want everything sorted out for you rather than having to go around updating the environment settings. https://golang.org/doc/install

-For Ubuntu, you can consult: https://tecadmin.net/install-go-on-ubuntu/
+For Ubuntu, you can consult: https://tecadmin.net/install-go-on-ubuntu/ You will also want to run `ln -s /usr/local/go/bin/go` (replace /usr/local with where ever you put Go), so that go becomes visible to other users.

+If you followed the instructions above, you can update to the latest version of Go simply by deleting the `/go/` folder and replacing it with a `/go/` folder for the latest version of Go.

 Git - You may need this for downloading updates via the updater.
 You might already have this installed on your server, if the `git` commands don't work, then install this. https://git-scm.com/downloads